ygeorgaras/Ascii-Postcard/README.md

 + Investigating OpenCV to smooth edges for better result
 + Creating Canny image to find edges of input image
 + Use the regular image along with the canny image to generate a better ascii art template

-- Increasing resolution of image to have a higher quality art in the end
++ Added adjustAspectRatio to imrpove resolution

+- If image is very large use Pillow to reduce the size of the image and text
 - Add custom text option
 - Add location placement for text
+- Add window to show ASCII during runtime